eraofchaos/eraofchaos.github.io/artifacts/Cape of Conjuring.md

 ---
 title: "Artifacts - Ring of the Mage - Cape of Conjuring"
 permalink: /artifacts/Cape of Conjuring/
-excerpt: "Ring of the Mage - Cape of Conjuring.
+excerpt: "Era of Chaos  Ring of the Mage - Cape of Conjuring.
 A cape crackling with magical power.
 One of the components of Ring of the Mage."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Cape of Conjuring.md"